w3c/wai-std-gl-overview/content/index.md

 - [WCAG 2.1 Standard](https://www.w3.org/TR/WCAG21/), [[What’s New in WCAG 2.1]](/standards-guidelines/wcag/new-in-21/)
 - [[What's New in WCAG 2.2 Working Draft]](/standards-guidelines/wcag/new-in-22/)

+### W3C Accessibility Guidelines (WCAG) 3 Working Draft {#wcag3}

+WCAG 3 is an early draft that is intended to become a W3C Standard.
+WCAG 3 applies to web content, apps, tools, publishing, and emerging technologies on the web.

+WCAG 3 info:
+- [[WCAG 3 Introduction]](/standards-guidelines/wcag/wcag3-intro/)

 ### Authoring Tool Accessibility Guidelines (ATAG) {#atag}

 Authoring tools are software and services that "authors" (web developers, designers, writers, etc.) use to produce web content.
 For example: HTML editors, content management systems (CMS), and websites that let users add content, such as blogs and social networking sites.
 ATAG documents explain how to: